Gravitational Field of a Ring

 10 0.5 0.50 1.89e-9

-The ring problem also has classroom value far beyond the exact object being modeled.
-Teachers use it to reinforce integration techniques, to compare gravitational and electric fields, and to show how symmetry can turn a difficult-looking distribution into a tractable calculation.
-Because this calculator runs in the browser, it is also convenient for checking hand work quickly and then spending more time on interpretation than on arithmetic.
+The ring problem also has classroom value beyond the specific object being modeled.
+Teachers use it to reinforce integration techniques, compare gravitational and electric fields, and show how symmetry can turn a difficult-looking distribution into a tractable calculation.
+Because this calculator runs in the browser, it is convenient for checking hand work quickly and then spending more time on interpretation than on arithmetic.

 Historically, problems like this sit in the long tradition of extending Newton's law of gravitation from point masses to continuous distributions.
-That program occupied mathematicians and physicists for generations.
-The thin ring became a textbook favorite because it is mathematically rich without being overwhelming, and because it introduces ideas that later reappear in shells, disks, rods, and more realistic astrophysical structures.
+That tradition led to shells, disks, rods, and many other classical field problems.
+The thin ring remains a textbook favorite because it is mathematically rich without being overwhelming, and because it introduces ideas that later reappear in more realistic astrophysical structures.

-By combining a simple form with a classical formula, this calculator makes it easy to explore the gravitational field produced by a uniform ring.
-Use it to compute a missing field value, estimate the mass needed for a target field, or examine how the result changes with radius and distance.
-If you want to build extra intuition, try the optional mini-game below: it turns the same ring-field ideas into a fast visual challenge without changing the underlying physics.
+By combining a simple form with a classical formula, this calculator makes it easy to explore the axial gravitational field produced by a uniform ring.
+Use it to solve for the field, back-solve for mass or radius, or check how the off-center peak changes when you adjust the geometry.
+If you want extra intuition, try the optional mini-game below: it turns the same ring-field behavior into a fast visual challenge without changing the underlying physics.

 Ring gravity calculator inputs

-Leave exactly one field blank, then click Compute Missing Quantity.
+Leave one ring quantity blank, then click Compute Missing Quantity.

 Mini-Game: Ring Field Lock

-This optional arcade mini-game uses the same ring-gravity idea as the calculator.
+This optional mini-game turns the same ring-gravity curve into a moving target challenge.
 Each round changes the ring mass M, radius R, and target field g.
 Your job is to move a probe along the axis and hold it inside any valid lock window long enough to complete a scan.
 As the run continues, turbulence appears, the safe windows tighten, and the pace increases.
-It is a quick way to feel how the ring's field is zero at the center, strongest at an intermediate distance, and weaker again farther away.
+It is a quick way to feel how the field is zero at the center, strongest at an intermediate distance, and weaker again farther away.

 Score0